select

 Relationship to the arg Table

-In Lua 5.0 through 5.1, variadic arguments were accessed through the arg pseudo-table. select was introduced in Lua 5.2 as part of the vararg expression redesign.
-In modern Lua (5.2+), select replaces the old arg approach:
+In Lua 5.0 through 5.1, variadic arguments were accessed through the arg pseudo-table, which had numeric indices and an .n field for the count. select was introduced in Lua 5.2 as part of the vararg expression redesign and replaced that pattern entirely.
+In modern Lua (5.2+), select handles counting, indexing, and tail extraction without any hidden table allocation, making arg obsolete:

 -- Old Lua 5.1 style: